Belsen Was a Gas

-"Belsen Was a Gas" is a song by the English punk rock band the Sex Pistols.
-The song is about one of the Nazi concentration camps in Nazi Germany, Bergen-Belsen, which was liberated by British troops in 1945.
+"Belsen Was a Gas" is a song by the English punk rock band the Sex Pistols, about one of the Nazi concentration camps in Nazi Germany liberated by British troops in 1945, Bergen-Belsen.
+The song was released on 23 February 1979 by Virgin Records for the band's soundtrack to the 1980 film The Great Rock 'n' Roll Swindle.